helium-software/Editor-Nanny/README.md

     you probably will agree that this is a much smarter way of interpreting the ASCII Tab character than going to the next multiple of N columns — even mechanical typewriters were better than that.

+    __Implemented in:__ Gedit (plugin)

  *  **Word-wrapping** of long lines, such that the continuation of a line starts at the same distance to the left as the first line was indented.
-While many GUI-based editors allow word-wrapping, I don't know of any editor that implements the second part of this requirement.
-So, the following example illustrates the wanted behavior:
+The following example illustrates the wanted behavior:
     ```
     Next line is indented
          This is a rather long line of text: The quick brown fox jumps over the lazy dog
     ```
-    is shown in current text editors as:
+    is shown in most text editors as:
     ```
     Next line is indented
          This is a rather long line of text: The quick brown fox